Architecture

 ConnectionString=Host=?; Database=?;Username=postgres; Password=?;Pooling=true;Minimum Pool Size=0;Maximum Pool Size=100;

-Cache tables have extreme performance demands and should be entirely uncontested when real-time tolerances are demanded.
-Furthermore, cache tables should be inferred or forced almost entirely into memory.
-Ensuring that cache tables have an uncontested in-memory habitat is not all that achievable without offloading these tables to a separately sized and memory optimal Postgres database.
+Cache has extreme performance demands and should be entirely uncontested when real-time tolerances are demanded.
+Furthermore, cache should be forced almost entirely into memory, which in the case of Redis is the only option anyway.
+Ensuring that cache has an uncontested in-memory habitat is not all that achievable without offloading these entities to a separately sized and memory optimal process and server (this is complicated by Redis being a single thread, which makes alternatives such as DragonflyDB, KeyDB and Garnet increasingly attractive, offering better performance and greater consolidation).

 CacheConnectionString=Host=?; Database=?; Username=postgres; Password=?;Pooling=true;Minimum Pool Size=0;Maximum Pool Size=100;